 His professional experience includes over 15 years as an international strategy and security consultant for a range of public and private organizations, including governments, police forces, nuclear, pharmaceutical companies, law firms and financial institutions.
 He writes on a wide range of security-related subjects, including terrorism, security and decision-making, as well as specialist research in the areas of Operational Research, Game Theory, System Thinking and Military Strategy.

-Having been deployed as a Public Order PSU Commander during the August riots of 2011, Roy then became head of the new MPS Business Crime Unit providing the Met’s first dedicated team of officers dedicated to business crime, partnership & engagement and crime prevention across London.
+Leaving to run a proactive drugs enforcement team in West London and having been deployed as a Public Order PSU Commander during the August riots of 2011, Roy then became head of the new MPS Business Crime Unit providing the Met’s first dedicated team of officers dedicated to business crime, partnership & engagement and crime prevention across London.
 This includes senior level stakeholder engagement with the business community, local & national government and partner agencies.